-Sometimes the FEED firm remains as a consultant, sometimes it can or will be the contractor for the full work of improvement, and sometimes it is dismissed at the end of the FEED stage.
-If that is an option in the hands of the owner, it will want to draft clear ownership of work product and cooperation language to facilitate the transition of work to another contractor at any stage.
-On the other hand, if it is possible or expected that the FEED firm will be retained to perform ongoing CM, EPC or EPCM services, the owner will want to fix the substantive risk allocation and compensation terms in advance.
-This relates to the attrition of owner leverage point discussed below.
+Sometimes the FEED firm remains as a consultant; sometimes it can or will be the contractor for the full work of improvement; and sometimes it is dismissed at the end of the FEED stage.
+If termination is an option in the hands of the owner, it will want to draft clear ownership of work product and cooperation language to facilitate the transition of work to another contractor at any stage.
+Likewise, if it is possible or expected that the FEED firm will be retained to perform ongoing CM, EPC or EPCM services, the owner will want to fix the substantive risk allocation and compensation terms in advance.
+This relates to the attrition of owner leverage point that will be discussed below.

-Financing entities, whether debt or equity, can be invited to monitor and provide input during the FEL this process.
-Suppliers or customers can get a view and offer their thoughts.
-Agencies, or consultants and counsel familiar with their likely reactions, may also participate.
+Entities providing financing, whether debt or equity, can be invited to monitor and provide input during the FEL process.
+Suppliers or customers can have a view and offer their thoughts.
+Agencies, or or least consultants and counsel familiar with their likely reactions, may also participate.
 All of these stakeholders can start to get a feel for the project and what are the parameters for success.

 Edward Merrow has collected considerable data, and reports that typically owners are stingy on front-end loading-most projects expend only about one percent of the total cost or less on the FEL process.
 He recommends spending on the order of two to three percent prior to FID.
 Taking a bare gigaproject of \$1 billion as an example, I think it would be a very brave mid-level corporate employee to spend \$20 to \$30 million on a proposal that may not go forward.
 That would be quite a leap of career faith.
 I'd be interested to see evidence of executives incurring that level of FEL expenditure.
-By not spending the 1%, 2% or 3% up front, a gigaproject owner will likely spend many multiples of that sum in cost overruns, delays, and poor performance.
+I take his point that in not spending the 1%, 2% or 3% up front, a gigaproject owner may face multiples of that sum in cost overruns, delays, and poor performance.